 How to wash a silk pillowcase

-However, remember these guidelines when caring for a silk pillowcase.
+However, just like washing bed sheets made from silk, there are cleaning tips you need to follow when caring for a silk pillowcase.
 ‘Stay away from hot temperatures, excessive agitation, do not wring, do not use fabric softeners, do not dry with excessive heat,’ cautions Wayne.

 How to wash a silk pillowcase in a washing machine